 Afternoon Tea at the Biltmore Hotel Miami

-The tea hour at the Biltmore Hotel in Miami's suburb of Coral Gables shows it clearly.
-Miami is not all Cubans and Latin Americans.
-Every visitor to Miamis is stumbled upon with his nose again and again in travel guides, films, and television series.
-Most of the residents of the metropolis of Florida have fled Castro's Cuba.
-Some of them produce cigars and serve mojito.
-In any case, many are associated with their neighbors living in the Caribbean.
-We're going to Miami for a weekend looking to see what other ethnic groups are doing here.
+Afternoon tea at the Biltmore Hotel in Miami's Coral Gables suburb shows it clearly.
+Miami isn't just about Cubans and Latinos.
+Every visitor to Miami is bumped into it again and again in travel guides, films, TV series.
+A large part of the residents of the Florida metropolis have fled Castro's Cuba.
+Part of it produces cigars and serves mojito.
+In any case, many are linked to neighbors living in the Caribbean.
+We head to Miami for a weekend and look at what other ethnic groups are doing here.

 Other ethnic groups are rarely mentioned.
 Although I knew that American cities were made up of a diverse group of people, I was surprised to find out about Tea Time at the Biltmore Hotel.
 In any case, I did not expect this typically English tradition here!
 We wanted that on ours Winter trip to Miami try out.